Israel's crackdown on foreign workers is driving some families into hiding - Jewish Telegraphic Agency

 Over the summer, in a move seen by some activists as representing a change in policy, authorities conducted a series of raids targeting foreign workers and their families, leading many families who had lived relatively openly to go into hiding.
 Some were taken in by sympathetic Israelis but remained on the move to elude the authorities.
 Many of those targeted for expulsion were born, raised and educated in Israel, and advocates say it’s cruel to deport them.

-“After 21 years serving the Jews and Israelis, especially the elderly, I think they can be compassionate to our children and let them live their dreams and have a better future,” said Beth Franco, a caregiver from the Philippines who has lived in Israel for more than two decades and is the founder of the advocacy group United Children of Israel.
+“After 21 years serving the Jews and Israelis, especially the elderly, I think they can be compassionate to our children and let them live their dreams and have a better future,” said Beth Franco, a caregiver from the Philippines who has lived in Israel for more than two decades and is an organizer for the advocacy group United Children of Israel.
 “It’s better here for our children.
 They don’t have Jewish blood, but in every sense of the word they are Israelis.”

 The government doesn’t see it that way.
 Earlier this summer, the Interior Ministry announced plans for an operation to track down and deport some 100 workers and 50 of their Israel-born children who were in the country illegally.
 That led thousands of Filipinos and their Israeli sympathizers to take to the streets in a series of rallies organized by United Children of Israel.